anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 }
 ```
 # 2.5.
 Writing tests for both produce and consume
-In the same test, you can hook two steps like below <br/>
+In the same test, you can hook the two steps like below <br/>
 + Step-1) Produce to a topic e.g. `demo-topic` and validate `recordMetadata`
   + e.g. Produce a record with "key":"1234", "value":"Hello World"

 + Step-2) Consume from the same topic i.e. `demo-topic` and validate `records`
-  + Assert that the same record was in the consumed records "key": "1234", "value": "Hello World", because we might have consumed more that one record if they were produced to the same topic.
+  + Assert that the same record was in the consumed records with "key": "1234", "value": "Hello World", because we might have consumed more that one record if they were produced to the same topic.

-# 3.1.
-Writing your first produce test
+# 3. Writing your first produce test
 To write the tests for any of 'Produce' or 'Consume' tests, we need to know the following details
 + The topic name which is our "end point" aka "url"
 ```